For a limited time, you can access our blog archive at phishnet.tumblr.com.

 You can view your own achievements - or others' - on the user profile page.

 Happy 2012, Phish fans!
 Apologies for being tardy with this better-late-than-never recap, though we assume many of you were also raging/recovering/traveling.
 Perspectives on the first three shows of the run up to NYE varied widely from total love to moderate puzzlement to mild disappointment.
 To be fair there has been something to justify all of those opinions; as always, the only opinion that should matter to you is your own.
 Let’s walk through the action as we finish our trip around the sun and flip the calendar!

 A compact and rollicking “AC/DC Bag” gets the NYE show on the road, followed swiftly by “Wolfman's Brother” with a strong if brief type-I jam.
 Solid if uneventful versions of “Scent of a Mule” and “Stealing Time From the Faulty Plan” keep the high-energy opening sequence flowing, before dropping down to the NYE stand-by breather “Lawn Boy,” making its seventh NYE appearance.
 “Gotta Jibboo” and “Farmhouse” then settle the set into a more sustainable groove.

-It's Monday, so it must be time for the Mystery Jam.
-As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
-This is a fairly unusual one for reasons that will be obvious once you play it, but what the hell, let's have some fun this week.
+Happy New Year and welcome to the 80th installment of the Mystery Jam Monday series here at Phish.net.
+Hope everyone had a great time at the shows and/or on #couchtour.
+As usual, we will be playing for a free MP3 download, courtesy of our friends at LivePhish.com / Nugs.Net.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
 Good luck...